What Is DeFi in Crypto?

 DeFi protocols run on blockchain networks such as Ethereum and allow assets to be traded, borrowed, lent, exchanged, and used in financial applications directly on the blockchain.
 These services are executed automatically through smart contracts, without intermediaries controlling the transactions.

-The DeFi ecosystem includes decentralized exchanges (DEXs), lending protocols, liquidity pools, stablecoins, derivatives platforms, and other financial tools that operate on blockchain networks.
-Because these systems run on public blockchains, transactions are transparent, and the rules are enforced by code rather than centralized companies.
+The DeFi ecosystem includes decentralized exchanges (DEXs), lending protocols, liquidity pools, stablecoins, liquid staking protocols, derivatives platforms, and tokenized real-world asset (RWA) applications.
+Together, these protocols form an open financial ecosystem in which transactions are recorded on public blockchains and the rules are enforced by code rather than by centralized companies.

 How DeFi Works

 DeFi applications operate through smart contracts deployed on blockchain networks.
-These contracts define the rules of each protocol and automatically process transactions such as lending, trading, and asset transfers.
-Interaction with DeFi protocols is equivalent to interacting with a bank or brokerage platform.
+These contracts define the rules of each protocol and automatically process transactions such as lending, trading, staking, and asset transfers.

-To use DeFi services, users connect a crypto wallet such as MetaMask or another Web3 wallet to a decentralized application (dApp).
-The wallet allows the user to sign transactions and interact with the protocol without transferring control of their assets to a centralized platform.
+To use DeFi services, users connect a crypto wallet such as MetaMask, Rabby, Phantom, or another Web3-compatible wallet to a decentralized application.
+The wallet allows users to sign transactions and interact with DeFi protocols while maintaining control of their assets.

 Smart Contracts and DeFi Protocols

-Every DeFi platform runs a set of smart contracts that control how the protocol operates.
-These smart contracts manage functions such as issuing loans, processing trades, distributing rewards, and maintaining collateral requirements.
-Once deployed on the blockchain, the code executes automatically when users interact with it.
+Every DeFi platform operates through a set of smart contracts that define how the protocol functions.
+These smart contracts manage activities such as issuing loans, processing trades, distributing rewards, maintaining collateral requirements, and executing governance decisions.
+Once deployed on the blockchain, the contracts execute automatically whenever users interact with the protocol.

-For example, lending protocols such as Aave and Compound use smart contracts to manage deposits, calculate interest rates, and enforce collateral requirements.
-The contracts ensure that loans remain overcollateralized and automatically trigger liquidations if collateral falls below required levels.
+For example, lending protocols such as Aave and Morpho use smart contracts to manage deposits, calculate interest rates, and enforce collateral requirements.
+The contracts help ensure that loans remain overcollateralized and can automatically liquidate positions if collateral values fall below the protocol's required threshold.

 Liquidity Pools

 Many DeFi platforms rely on liquidity pools, which are collections of crypto assets locked in smart contracts.
-These pools provide the funds that allow users to borrow assets, swap tokens, or earn yield.
+These pools provide the funds that allow users to swap tokens, borrow assets, earn staking rewards, or participate in other financial activities.

-Participants who deposit assets into these pools are called liquidity providers.
-In return for supplying liquidity, they earn a share of transaction fees or protocol rewards.
+Participants who deposit assets into liquidity pools are known as liquidity providers.
+In return, they typically earn a share of transaction fees and, in some cases, additional protocol incentives.

 Decentralized Trading

-Decentralized exchanges enable token trading without a central order book.
-Instead, most DEXs use automated market makers (AMMs), in which liquidity pools determine token prices based on supply and demand.
+Decentralized exchanges (DEXs) enable users to trade cryptocurrencies directly from their wallets without relying on centralized exchanges.
+Most DEXs use automated market makers (AMMs), in which liquidity pools determine token prices based on supply and demand rather than matching buy and sell orders on a traditional order book.

 Lending, Borrowing, and Yield Strategies

-DeFi lending protocols allow assets to be deposited into liquidity pools where other users can borrow them by providing collateral.
-Interest rates are typically determined algorithmically based on supply and demand within the protocol.
+DeFi lending protocols allow users to deposit crypto assets into liquidity pools where other participants can borrow them by providing collateral.
+Interest rates are generally determined algorithmically based on the supply and demand for each asset within the protocol.

 DeFi vs Traditional Finance